Water Usage Charges Policy

 Water usage charges for new tenants

 This section applies to new, transferring, mutually exchanging and succeeding tenants.
-Where these tenants move into an actual water charge property, they will pay a percentage water charge until FACS processes the first water authority bill for their property where the tenant has been living in the property for the full billing period.
+Where these tenants move into an actual water charge property, they will pay a percentage water charge until DCJ processes the first water authority bill for their property where the tenant has been living in the property for the full billing period.

-To estimate actual water usage from the start of the tenancy to the end date of the first full billing period, FACS will use the water usage data from that first full billing period and assume the same level of water usage over the entire reconciliation period.
+To estimate actual water usage from the start of the tenancy to the end date of the first full billing period, DCJ will use the water usage data from that first full billing period and assume the same level of water usage over the entire reconciliation period.

 Water usage charges for tenants who are temporarily away from their property